Vitus 979

 My Vitus

-My road bike is a 1988 Vitus 979.
+For several years, my road bike was a 1988 Vitus 979.
 The French company Vitus was one of the few companies to make aluminum road frames in the 1980's.
 I believe that this version of 979 was introduced in 1984.
 This bike came with Shimano 600 (Ultegra) components and Mavic tubular rims.
 The handlebars are Cinelli Colorado aluminum bars.
-The original stem was a Cinelli, but I had to replace it with a Specialized.
-I have Look pedals from about the same time installed.
-Fully built up it weighs about eighteen pounds.
-I replaced the wheels, so I now have clincher rims and a freehub.
-The clinchers aren't as nice, but they are much less expensive.
+The original stem was a Cinelli, but it was cracked so I replaced it with a Specialized.
+I had Look pedals from about the same time installed.
+Those old Look pedals aren't nearly as sleek as the new ones, but the bearings are great, so I still use them.
+Fully built up my 979 weighed about eighteen pounds.
+After riding the sewups for a while, I replaced the wheels so I would have clincher rims and a freehub.
+The clinchers aren't as nice as tubular tires, but they are much less expensive.
 My clincher rear wheel weighs about a pound more than my tubular rear wheel.
 I rode my first century on this bike.

 Yes, I know the frame is pink.
-Officially it is "Rose."
+Officially it is ‘Rose.’
 I bought this bike on eBay, and the seller's picture wasn't color corrected.
 Online it was a nice red color.
 When I opened the box, I was surprised at the color.
 I had gotten a great deal on the bike, so I kept it.
-Since I still can't afford to buy another bike, I'm the guy on the pink bike.
+Since I couldn't afford to buy another bike, I spent a few years as the guy on the pink bike.
 Since then, I have learned that this bike came in pink, blue, white, gold, and green.
+The bike on the Vitus 979 Track page shows what an unfaded ‘Rose’ Vitus looks like.

 About Vitus